ROCm/omnitrace/docs/reference/development-guide.rst

 override the common/inherited settings for that timer specifically.
-For the CPU-time sampler, these settings start with ``OMNITRACE_SAMPLING_CPUTIME`` and ``OMNITRACE_SAMPLING_REALTIME`` for the realtime sampler.
+For the CPU-time sampler, these settings start with ``OMNITRACE_SAMPLING_CPUTIME`` and ``OMNITRACE_SAMPLING_REALTIME`` for the real-time sampler.
 For example, ``OMNITRACE_SAMPLING_FREQ=500`` initially sets the sampling frequency to 500 interrupts per second
 (based on their clock).
-Settings ``OMNITRACE_SAMPLING_REALTIME_FREQ=10`` will lower the sampling frequency for the realtime sampler to 10 interrupts per second of realtime.
+Settings ``OMNITRACE_SAMPLING_REALTIME_FREQ=10`` will lower the sampling frequency for the real-time sampler to 10 interrupts per second of real-time.

 The Omnitrace-specific implementation can be found in `source/lib/omnitrace/library/sampling.cpp <https://github.com/ROCm/omnitrace/blob/main/source/lib/omnitrace/library/sampling.cpp>`_.